 For a service which truly reflects the life, love, hopes and memories you have shared together

 Whether you are a person of faith, spirituality, or not religious at all, a funeral service is always a precious time to remember, celebrate, and give thanks for the life of someone you have loved.
 I will work closely with you to learn about their life, character, and experiences, shaping their service into a very personal tribute.
-Reflecting your thoughts, words and memories to pay a fitting and special tribute to their life.
+Reflecting your own beliefs, thoughts, words and memories to pay a fitting and special tribute to their life.

 For many of us at this time of loss it is important to remember the religion, faith, and promises which have held us throughout our lives and still hold out the hope of our life to come.
 With long experience in ministry within the Christian Church I am able to bring these key aspects of faith into a service for your loved one and combine these with the very personal memories, thoughts and words you would like to share on that day.
 I can help you to shape the service within a traditional framework of readings, hymns, songs and music to provide a fitting moment of thanksgiving, celebration and hope.

 Reflecting the growing number of people who recognise a very real and deep-seated spirituality in their lives yet do not feel attached to the traditional faiths, religions or churches.
 I value the diversity and importance of everyone's approach to life, spirituality, death and beyond.
 By spending time with you and your family I will work to understand your personal approach to these important aspects of belief and will reflect them within the service along with your personal memories, contributions, readings, music and other elements of your choice.
 By working in this way the funeral service becomes a unique and memorable moment to give thanks for the life of the one you have loved.